 - Dyspraxia: the child displays an inability to plan and carry out simple tasks.

 Children with SPD may experience difficulties with any or all of the following: touch, or the tactile sense; the vestibular sense, or balance and motion awareness; proprioception, or deep touch ("position" or "muscle sense"); the visual sense; and the auditory sense.
 In turn, these difficulties can sometimes trigger the kind of "out of control" behavior you described in your question.

-If you're unsure whether your son's behavior can be explained in terms of SPD and its symptoms, feel free to call and discuss the details of your situation with a member of Focus on the Family's Counseling department.
-You may also be able to find the resources you need by visiting the website of TCU's Karyn Purvis Institute of Child Development.
+If you're unsure whether your son's behavior can be explained in terms of SPD and its symptoms, feel free to call and discuss the details of your situation with a member of our Counseling department.

 Fostering or Adopting Children From Difficult Backgrounds (resource list)